jonathanrocher/ets_tutorial/stage8.1_packaging_setuptools/README.md

-# Second real version of the pycasa ETS pyface application
+# Final stage of the tutorial: packaging pycasa ETS pyface application
-Building on the application state 5.1, this version adds a button to the folder and file views so the faces can be detected.
+This stage finalizes the application `setup.py` file for easy packaging and distribution.